thomhines/interactive-media-ii/Day 15.md

 3. **Code**

 	This isn't required for next class, but if you have a solid and complete design and a bit of extra time, feel free to start making your HTML/CSS.
+Do NOT start working on javascript stuff until you have your HTML/CSS foundation.